 What is a business chequing account?

 Business chequing accounts usually come with higher fees than you’d be charged for a personal account, due to the greater amounts of money involved and the higher transaction volume.
-With a personal chequing account, you usually just need a form of ID and a few other personal details.
-If you want to open a business chequing account, the bank will require more official documentation to prove the existence of your business, including a business license and your business’s tax ID.
+If you want to open a business chequing account, brink-and-mortar banks will require more official documentation to prove the existence of your business, including a business license and your business’s tax ID.

-A business that has a business chequing account is incredibly helpful for keeping your business expenses and other financial records all in one place.
+A business chequing account is helpful for keeping your business expenses and other financial records all in one place.
 This is particularly important for tax purposes.
 (A business account should always be kept separate from a personal chequing account in order to avoid any accounting tax headaches.)
 A business chequing account will also let you accept payments in credit and, on a whole, add legitimacy and professionalism to your enterprise.

 While chequing accounts are necessary for everyday transactions, a savings account is another important financial tool.